Das Argument

-Das Argument: Zeitschrift für Philosophie und Sozialwissenschaften (English: The Argument: Journal for Philosophy and Social Sciences) is a bimonthly German academic journal covering philosophy and social sciences from a Marxist viewpoint.
+Das Argument: Zeitschrift für Philosophie und Sozialwissenschaften (English: The Argument: Journal for Philosophy and Social Sciences) is a biennial German academic journal covering philosophy and social sciences from a Marxist viewpoint.
 It was established in 1959 as an independent West German journal.
 Each issue of the journal is devoted to a specific theme and contains a substantial review section.

 History

 The journal emerged from the protests against West German remilitarization.
-Since 1959, the editor-in-chief has been the Marxist philosopher Wolfgang Fritz Haug (Free University of Berlin).
-The journal is published by the Berlin Institute of Critical Theory.
+Since 1959 and until 2025, the editor-in-chief has been the Marxist philosopher Wolfgang Fritz Haug (Free University of Berlin).
+Since issue 344, the journal is published by the philosopher Lukas Meisner, commissioned by the Berlin Institute of Critical Theory.

 Abstracting and indexing

 The journal is abstracted and indexed in: